djmunoz/obliquity_inference/README.rst

    columns = ['Vsini','dVsini','Veq','dVeq_plus','dVeq_minus']

 (where the equatorial velocity values are obtained from the measurements of stellar radius and rotation period -- see above).
-If your CSV file has slightly different columns names, specify them in the columns kewyord below.
+If your CSV file has slightly different columns names, specify them in the columns keyword below.

 .. code:: python